 What is an Ultrasound Dose?

-Some conditions treated with ultrasound include soft tissues injuries such as muscles or ligament injuries, tendinopathy, non-acute joint swelling and muscle spasm.
+Some conditions treated via ultrasound include soft tissue injuries such as muscle or ligament injuries, tendinopathy, non-acute joint swelling, and muscle spasms.

 How Does an Ultrasound Work?

 The ultrasound head’s crystals vibrate, creating sound waves due to a piezoelectric effect.
 These ultrasound waves penetrate the skin, causing local soft tissues to vibrate.
 This repeated cavitation induces deep heating, generally without patient-perceptible heat.
 Athermal application occurs when heating isn’t desired, often in acute injuries and associated inflammation.

 - Active epiphyseal regions (growth plates) in children

 - Areas over the spinal cord following laminectomy